 However, as I said before, if you have the financial means to buy both a table saw and miter saw at the same time, then you should go for it, hands down.
 This will not only help you increase productivity, but also accuracy.
 You will be able to complete many more woodworking projects with less hassle and time.

 By combining the specialty of a miter saw with that of a table saw, the quality of your end products will improve thanks to the improved precision and accuracy.
-As you can see in my YouTube videos, I have both of these cutting tools, and I can recommend you have both too.
+I have both of these cutting tools, and I can recommend you have both too.
 Below, I will show you some examples of tools you can’t go wrong with.
 Check them out and build out your workshop efficiently.